jessicatingley/csc212-gradebook/README.md

 The Individual class is used to return the name and grade of an individual deliverable from the course.

-The Category class is used to return all grades from the given category and the category total.
+The Category class is used to return all grades from the given category or the category total.

 The Course class is used to return each of the following:
   - All grades within their respective categories and the course overall